fcrozatier/choco-ui/src/docs/components/toggle-group/+page.md

 ## Headless component

 The headless component is built in a few lines of code by applying the `Group` mixin to the `ToggleButton`.
-So all the heavy-lifting is done by the `Group` mixin, like tracking active items and managing focus
+So all the heavy-lifting is done by the `Group` mixin, like tracking the active items and managing focus

 <Highlighter file="./toggle-group.svelte.ts" />